-Elect the MEd in Curriculum and Instruction alone or choose one of five concentration areas for added specialization and career-enhancement options.
+For added specialization and career-enhancement options, you can elect the Master in Curriculum and Instruction online program alone or choose one of five concentration areas.

 Acceptance decisions are made on a rolling basis throughout the year for our five graduate terms.
 You can apply at any time and get a decision within days of submitting all required materials.
 To apply, simply contact an admission counselor, who can help you explore financial options.
 Your counselor can also walk you through the application process, which involves completing a graduate application ($40 fee) and providing undergraduate transcripts.